-Four-wheel Drive Models Your vehicle is equipped with a fourwheel drive (4WD) system.
-When the system senses a loss of frontwheel traction, it automatically transfers some power to the rear wheels.
+Four-wheel drive models Your vehicle is equipped with a four-wheel drive (4WD) system.
+When the system senses a loss of front-wheel traction, it automatically transfers some power to the rear wheels.
 This gives you better traction and mobility.

-You still need to exercise the same care when accelerating, steering, and braking that you would in a twowheel drive vehicle.
+You still need to exercise the same care when accelerating, steering, and braking that you would in a two-wheel drive vehicle.

-See page 159 for additional guidelines for driving off-highway.
+See page 157 for off-highway driving guidelines.